Privileges

 -- Dry run.
 Output will contain GRANT statements to grant appropriate USAGE privileges on all schemas to all users and roles.

 Users, roles, and privileges are based on transactions in the same way as the schema objects of the database.
-This means the changes are not visible until the transaction is confirmed by a COMMIT statement.
-Because with all the SQL statements, a read operation on the user's privileges is performed, where possible DCL statement should always be conducted with AUTOCOMMIT switched on.
-If it is not on, there will be a risk of transaction conflicts.
+This means that the changes are not visible until the transaction is confirmed by a COMMIT statement.
+To prevent a risk of transaction conflicts, we recommend that DCL statement are always conducted with AUTOCOMMIT switched on.

 Scenario

-• Role, ANALYST: Performs analysis on the database, therefore he is permitted to read all tables and create his own schema and schema objects.
+• ANALYST: Performs analysis on the database, and should therefore be permitted to read all tables and create their own schema and schema objects.

-• Role, HR: Manages the staff, therefore he is permitted to edit the STAFF table.
+• HR: Manages the staff of the company and should therefore be permitted to edit the STAFF table.

-• Role, DATA_ADMIN: Gives full access to the data schema.
+• DATA_ADMIN: Has full access to the schema.

-• User, SCHMIDT: Works in marketing and has the ANALYST role.
+• SCHMIDT: This user works in marketing and should have the ANALYST role.

-• User, MAIER: Works in the personnel office, therefore he has the HR role.
+• MAIER: This user works in the personnel office and should therefore have the HR role.

 Script